rabe42/spipes/Readme.md

 # Receiver
 ## Responsibility
 A Receiver stores the messages unter a particular topic into the data store.
-It validates the content before it is stored.
-It also increases the number of hops the message was already received by.
-If this number exceed the number configured in the "max-hops" parameter, the message is discarded.
+It validates the content of the envelope and checks the maximum size, before it is stored.

 ## Node Configuration
 Each receiver node can be configured to accept communication only from a particular set of hosts.
 It is the responsibility of the receiver to receive metadata and data from a communication partner by http(s) protocol and to persist the data into a store, which is shared with different workers.

 The following metadata is expected to be provided in the configuration:
 ```JSON